mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 ### Domain Model

 <a href="https://martinfowler.com/eaaCatalog/domainModel.html" target="_blank">Domain models</a> avoid operation from data source or data layer in general.
 They perform validation and decoration on data.
 For example it is able to validate and convert json into a PHP-Object and vice versa.
+The domain model is also able to decorate data, e. g. `PostPresentationModel::getKeywords`.

 <div class="callout callout-success">
   <h4>Definition by Martin Fowler</h4>